PayalA25/demo/README.md

 # demo
-just a frist repo.and its a demo repo
+just a frist repo.and its a demo repo.